natif/natif.github.io/_posts/2019-04-15-know-your-intellij-no-tabs.md

 First of all, we start by opening `Settings` window (`CMD and ,` on Mac OS) and we type `placement` in the search box.
-If you followed the instructions you should be able to see the following image:
+If you followed the instructions you should be able to see the similar image to the one below:

 <img src="/images/blog/posts/know-your-intellij-no-tabs/settings-tabson.png" alt="no-tabs-view" />

-We need to change `Tab Appearance` -> `Placement` dropdown from `Top` to `None`.
+In the next step, we need to change `Tab Appearance` -> `Placement` dropdown from `Top` to `None`.
 After the change, please click `Apply` and `OK` to close the placement settings.
 Your settings screen should look the same as in the image below, after applying changes to `Placement` dropdown.

 <img src="/images/blog/posts/know-your-intellij-no-tabs/settings-tabsoff.png" alt="no-tabs-view" />

-As a result of settings change, we get editor's view without any files' tabs displaying on it.
+As a result of the settings change, we get editor's view without any files' tabs displaying on it.
 The image below presents the state after the changes are completed.